Harry Gordon Selfridge

 Harry Gordon Selfridge, Sr. (11 January 1858 – 8 May 1947) was an American retail magnate who founded the London-based department store Selfridges.
-His 20-year leadership of Selfridges led to his becoming one of the most respected and wealthy retail magnates in the United Kingdom.
-He was known as the 'Earl of Oxford Street'.
+The early years of his leadership led to his becoming one of the wealthiest and most respected retail magnates in the United Kingdom.
+He was known as "the Earl of Oxford Street".

-Born in Ripon, Wisconsin, and raised in Jackson, Michigan, Selfridge delivered newspapers and left school at 14 when he found work at a bank in Jackson.
+Born in Ripon, Wisconsin, and raised in Jackson, Michigan, Selfridge delivered newspapers and left school at 14 when he found work at a local bank.
 Selfridge eventually obtained a stock boy position at Marshall Field's department store in Chicago, where over the next 25 years, he rose to become a partner.
-In 1890, he married the wealthy Rose Buckingham who was from a prominent Chicago family.
+In 1890 he married Rose Buckingham who was from a prominent Chicago family.

-In 1906, following a trip to London, Selfridge invested £400,000 to build a new department store in what was then the unfashionable western end of Oxford Street.
-Selfridges, Oxford Street, opened to the public on 15 March 1909, and Selfridge remained chairman until 1941.
-In 1947, he died in London at age 89.
+In 1906 following a trip to London, Selfridge invested £400,000 to build a new department store in what was then the unfashionable western end of Oxford Street.
+Selfridges opened to the public on 15 March 1909, and Selfridge remained chairman until 1941.

 Early life

 Selfridge was born to Robert Oliver Selfridge and Lois Frances Selfridge (née Baxter) in Ripon, Wisconsin, on 11 January 1858, one of three boys.
 Within months of his birth, the family moved to Jackson, Michigan, as his father had acquired the town's general store.
 At the outbreak of the American Civil War, his father joined the Union Army.
 He rose to the rank of major, before being honorably discharged.
 However, he abandoned his family, not returning home after the war ended.

 This left his wife Lois to bring up three young boys.
 Selfridge's two brothers died at a very young age shortly after the war ended, so Harry became his mother's only child.
 She found work as a schoolteacher and struggled financially to support both of them.
 She supplemented her low income by painting greeting cards, and eventually became headmistress of Jackson High School.
-Selfridge and his mother enjoyed each other's company and were good friends; she lived with him until her death in 1924.
+Selfridge and his mother enjoyed each other's company and were good friends; she lived with him and his family until her death in 1924.